partykit/partykit/apps/blog/src/content/blog/partykit-orchestrates-stately.md

 ## The future of Stately Sky

-We are super excited about Sky's future!
-Imagine creating complex event-driven systems where the webserver lifecycle and orchestration are handled for you—picture deploying workflows and long-running processes to the edge without cumbersome development environments.
-We have even more ideas for how to make it better when it comes to AI; state machines can be incredibly valuable in improving the results you get when using LLMs.
+There's so much to be excited about with Stately Sky.
+Imagine creating any type of event-driven workflow, no matter how complex, and deploying it at the click of a button.

+Sky isn't the limit though; we have even more plans for using state machines and AI to intelligently assist in the creation and improvement of the workflows you create.

-We can't wait to see what you will build with the current release:
+We can't wait to see what you will build with Stately Sky!

 - [Try the Stately visual editor](https://state.new)
 - [Read more about Sky and Stately on our blog](https://stately.ai/blog)

-Thanks for reading; we hope to see you in the Sky!